Need help monitoring a server?

 To start, you will need to purchase the service from either the “Monitoring” tab of your account or from the services page.

-Note: Be sure that you have already activated your No-IP Plus service.
-No-IP Plus is required to utilize the failover service.
+Note: Be sure that you have already purchased No-IP’s Plus Managed DNS service.
+Plus Managed DNS is required to utilize the failover service.
 Without it, we have no way of performing the change for you.

 It’s now time to start configuring:

 - Click on the “Server Monitoring” tab on the left.

 - Nothing there yet, so click “Add Monitor”.

 - Select the service you want to monitor from the drop-down menu and click “Next”.

 - Choose the record that you would like to check.